 After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
+The total funds of the trust were in surplus at the year end but there was a deficit of £17,567 on unrestricted general funds at the year end.
+The trust was budgeting a deficit for the year ended 31 August 2024 and this was worsened as a result of unfunded payrises and an ongoing dispute with the school's previous energy provider regarding pricing (this is now resolved).
+The trust have worked extensively on their budget setting and the year ended 31 August 2025 is forecast to generate a significant surplus and to return the trust to positive funds.
+The trust are also due to benefit from recent government funding announcements which should further aid the budgeted surplus.
 For this reason they continue to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the accounting policies.